cdktf/cdktf-provider-datadog/docs/syntheticsTest.java.md

 - *Type:* java.lang.String

-HTTP version to use for a Synthetics API test.
+HTTP version to use for an HTTP request in an API test or step.

 Valid values are `http1`, `http2`, `any`.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/datadog/datadog/3.38.0/docs/resources/synthetics_test#http_version SyntheticsTest#http_version}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/datadog/datadog/3.39.0/docs/resources/synthetics_test#http_version SyntheticsTest#http_version}

 ---